 - Experience a cooking demonstration at the Crescent City Farmers Market.

-- Jam out at the free Wednesday afternoon concerts in Lafayette Square during the spring and fall months.
+- Jam out at the free Wednesday afternoon concerts in Lafayette Square throughout the spring season.

 - Dance down Frenchmen Street at night, many clubs don’t have a cover charge.

 - Watch the fireworks on the Mississippi River every New Year’s Eve and Fourth of July.